learning management system, mooc, online learning, virtual learning environment

 Most of the student activity happens outside of the LMS, on other nodes of the network, such as in personal blogs, personal portfolios, websites, tweets, uploads into video hosting sites (e.g. YouTube), networking sites and virtual worlds.
 Students then pass their information, frequently through automatic systems using Tags or RSS feeds, into a system (called an aggregator or curator) that aggregates the information with other information, such as that from the LMS’s discussion forums.

 All this information is combined as a series of links and descriptions, and this set of links and descriptions is sent out (usually via email) to the students in a daily newsletter.
-The newsletter keeps the learners abreast of learner activities in the LMS and
+The newsletter keeps the learners abreast of learner activities in the LMS and elsewhere.
+The learners access this information, reflect on it, return to their activities, and the process continues.

 It is important to understand that, although the course instructors will supply some stimulus material, almost all of the “content” is supplied by the learners themselves.